Peter Bottomley: Early life and career

 Born at Newport, Shropshire, the son of Sir James Bottomley, classical scholar and a wartime Army officer who later joined the Foreign and Commonwealth Office, and Barbara, née Vardon, a social worker, he was baptised at St Swithun's Parish Church, Cheswardine, Shropshire, where his parents married.
 After seven school changes before the age of 11, he attended junior high school in Washington, D.C., and was then educated at Westminster School before going up to read economics at Trinity College, Cambridge, following his father (Sir James), grandfather (Sir William Bottomley), father-in-law and father-in-law's father in graduating from the college.
 His supervisor was James Mirrlees, who was later awarded the Nobel Prize for Economics.

 Before university, Bottomley worked around Australia, including three weeks teaching at Geelong Grammar School deputising for the explorer and teacher John Béchervaise, and unloading trucks in Melbourne docks.
-In between, he spent a week walking in Mount Field National Park with Tenzing Norgay.
+In between, he spent four days walking in Mount Field National Park in a group with Tenzing Norgay.
 After university, he became a lorry driver and joined the Transport and General Workers Union, before moving on to industrial sales and industrial relations.
 In the early 1970s, he co-founded the Neighbourhood Council in South Lambeth, resulting in the creation of football pitches and other facilities at Larkhall Park.
 His last job before entering Parliament was putting lights outside theatres and cinemas in London's West End.
 Bottomley joined the Conservative Party in 1972, at the age of 28.